madetech/learn/core-skills/infrastructure/README.md

 #### Theory

-There is a cloud-hosted public web server that talks to a backend APIin a  private network.
+There is a cloud-hosted public web server that talks to a backend API in a  private network.
 The private server's network allows the IP of the public server via a whitelist rule on its Firewall.

 1. Explain what maintenance overhead IP Whitelisting adds for future developers?
 2 .Explain the security problems with using only IP Whitelisting for authentication?